 5 1/2 mile circular.
 Maders, Haye Mill Trevigro loop July 3rd 2018

 From Golberdon crossroads, take the Callington/Maders road, past the bus stop and spot the track on your left, follow this to a metal gate and into a grass field.
-The footpath deadends at the farm but the landowner has given permission to follow the hedge on the right around to a gate into the next field.
+The footpath deadends at the farm but the landowner has given permission (no dogs as stock here, maybe a bull) to follow the hedge on the right around to a gate into the next field.
 Cross straight over, to a gap in the hedge and use stepping stones over the water.
 There maybe stock in this field, sometimes there’s sheep and today there were curious cattle.
 Follow the fence to the gate at the end and through into the adjoining field and a short distance to a double metal gate on your right.
 Through into another field go straight across to the road gate on the South Hill to Maders road at the junction with the Manaton entrance.
 Looking back you’ll see Caradon Mast, Cheesering and Sharp Tor and also see St Sampsons church at SOUTH HILL. (and maybe the cattle have followed you 🙂 )

-Take care crossing the road and take the track off to the right.
+Take care crossing the road and take the narrow track off to the right.
 This brings you out on the corner on Jericho Road.
 Keep straight on past THE CHUTNEY SHED and on the corner take the track off to your right.
 This is usually impassable but with the dry weather is now a great walk.Keep going, veering off to the right ( going left will bring you out at Appleby Lodge in Kelly Bray) this stoney track brings you out onto the Maders road.
 Turn left and there are wide verges to walk on, past Woodlands Farm entrance, past East cottage driveway and all the way to WOODLANDS LODGE on the right.

 Turn right down the driveway, at the bend turn left by a large tree, there’s a mown path to a hedge to scramble over onto a track, follow this around to the right, through the gate which has a sign “beware of the bull”, (Yes there is a bull here sometimes with stock) and onto the next gate, following the track straight ahead.
 Views of Callington to your left and behind you KIT HILL.
 There are 2 gates ahead, take the left hand gate into a grass field , there’s an empty caravan by the left hedge.